andreasdr/minitscript/documentation/README-DataTypes.md

 ## 1.2.
 Additional data types

 Additionally we have string, array, set and map datatypes.
-See some initialization examples below:

 ### 1.2.1.
 String